kapsali29/ml-exercises-coursera/README.md

 ## Exercise 3: Multinomial Logistic Regression

-A multinomial logistic Regression implemented from scratch.
+A multinomial regularized logistic Regression implemented from scratch.
 The data that i used was the MNIST dataset to predict handwritten digits.
 To train the model the One vs All gradient descent algorithm used.